Updated on March 12, 2021 by Jana

 Top Email Marketing Segmentation and Automation Tips for 2020

-Now, let’s go through our top 5 strategies that could help you create an ideal email marketing plan for this year.
+Now, let’s go through our top 5 strategies that could help you segment your email lists and create an ideal email marketing plan for this year.

 1. Segment by demographics

 The most basic information about your subscribers such as gender, age, income level, and company position – can tell you a great deal about people’s interests and needs.
 This is something you can obtain easily and through the signup process.